Guaranteed clustering and biclustering via semidefinite programming: Proof of Theorem

-We conclude by providing the following theorem, which provides a sufficient condition for when the proposed solution $X^*$ is the unique optimal solution for \eqref{E: w trace relax} and $K^*$ is the unique maximum density $k$-disjoint-clique subgraph of $K_N$ corresponding to $W$.
+We conclude with the following theorem, which provides a sufficient condition ensuring that the proposed solution $X^*$ is the unique optimal solution for \eqref{E: w trace relax} and $K^*$ is the unique maximum density $k$-disjoint-clique subgraph of $K_N$ corresponding to $W$.